Video Lesson

 Only a fool Breaks the Two second Rule

-Drive at a speed that will allow you to stop well within the distance you can see to be clear.
+Drive at a speed that will allow you to stop well within the distance you can see clearly.

 You should

-The clip below shows you how to make sure you are driving at the correct separation distance.
+The clip below shows you how to ensure you drive at the correct separation distance.

 Two seconds to save your life